librenms/librenms/doc/Support/Performance.md

 ### Polling modules

+Review the graph of poller module time take under device > graphs > poller to see what modules are consuming poller time.

 Disable polling (and discovery) modules that you do not need.
 You can do this globally in `config.php` like:

 Disable OSPF polling